 In his Foreword to the Penguin Modern Classics edition, Julian Fellowes praises Colegate for not taking sides with the characters (or judging the aristocrats for their lives of privilege) and instead observes them in their surroundings.
 I’m not sure I totally agree with this.
 Colegate devotes far more of the story to the aristocrats than the servants, and her writing sparks to life when she describes the lords and ladies.
 By contrast, her descriptions of the servants feel quite workmanlike, and they feel more like ciphers than fully fleshed-out characters.
 There’s little to any dissent or dissatisfaction among the servants, who trudge dutifully through the landscape, never questioning the vast gulf between their lives and those of their rulers.

 Perhaps that’s Colegate’s point – to present a world where social castes are so entrenched that no one thinks to question the rules, not even Tom Harker, who accepts his fate humbly and without complaint, asking his master to recite a prayer for him and crying “God save the British Empire!” before he dies.
-For all her cool observational approach, Colegate can’t help but romanticise this world.
-If the book is meant as a critique of the English class system, with the killing as a symbol of all that’s wrong at its core, it’s a little too subtle to be effective.

 The only critique of this world comes from Cardew, who has a brief epiphany as he witnesses the shooting: “[T]he cure could not come from a non-participant, from someone who was not part of the game, for how could a mere spectator be expected to be listened to when he wanted to tell the players not just that they were using the wrong rules but that they were playing the wrong game?”
 But this awareness goes nowhere: Cardew abandons his fashionable Socialism and withdraws from the world to become a monk, as stupid and self-deluded as he ever was.
 We’re left with Sir Randolph, too old to understand “the assumptions, orthodoxies, hypocrises, even events, of the new age“, which he is certain embodies “changes for the worse, a sort of mass loss of memory, and the replacement of the common understandings of a civilised society by the destructive egotism of a barbaric one.”
 It’s left to Osbert to cheer Randolph up with “his own extraordinary gaiety“, and waft, perhaps also gayly, into the Roaring Twenties.